UofT-DSI/onboarding/onboarding_documents/submissions.md

     https://github.com/johnsmith/python/pull/2
     ```

+*Note: For a visual guide on how to submit your assignments, we've also created a video tutorial, ["How to Submit an Assignment"](https://youtu.be/gXtxb0ECs2A), available for you to watch.*

 ## Handling Accidental Merges

 Sometimes, you might accidentally merge your assignment branch into your fork's main branch before it's time to do so.
 If this happens, it's important to know how to reverse the changes to maintain the integrity of your main branch.
 Follow these steps to undo an accidental merge: